usagov/usagov-2021/docs/Federal_Directory.md

 * menu--sidebar_first.html.twig
 * node--directory-record--full.html.twig

 There are probably some things being calculated in twig that should be handled in a preprocess hook, or something.

 ## TODO

 Known features that have yet to be implemented:

 ### Non-trivial features:

 * Synonyms
 * Data import from mothership

 ### Probably well-understood:

-* Spanish version of the glossary-style view.
 * Carousel-style letters at the bottom of a glossary page

 ## Rejected Approaches